 Chichester’s earliest inns can be traced back to mediaeval times when they catered for pilgrims visiting the shrine of St Richard in the cathedral.
 Over time they came to serve all types of travellers, who needed rest and food after travelling along the notoriously bad Sussex roads.
 By the middle of the seventeenth century there were seven inns in Chichester, as well as 50 alehouses, taverns, and other premises that sold drink.
 Given the population was only 2,000 people at the time, of whom over half were women and children, it can be seen that Chichester was a boozy city and remained so until the beginning of the twentieth century.
-Today there are only a dozen public houses in the city centre and no inns.
-Many of the city’s old inns have been converted into restaurants or private accommodation.
-This trail includes both former as well as current pubs and inns.
-We begin at the western end of West Street.

 To view the map you are recommended to enlarge it by clicking on the four-cornered symbol in the top right hand corner

 You can make your own way to view individual pubs or follow the trail by clicking on marker 1 at the end of West Street and follow the guidance along the orange line and marker number sequence in a general clockwise direction, clicking on each marker for more information about the building or object.
 The tour ends at the bottom of South Street.